State independent contextuality advances one-way communication: One-way Communication tasks

-\textbf{Oblivious communication.} On the contrary, OC task with quantum resources is mostly unexplored.
+On the contrary with the previous scenario, OC task with quantum resources is mostly unexplored.
 In OC, there is no restriction on the dimension of the communicated system.
-Instead, we impose secrecy to certain information in the communication.
-Let us first provide a general framework for OC (see Fig. \ref{fig7}).
-Here, Alice's input $x$ comes through a local channel described by the conditional probability $p(x|w)$ where $w$ is the input variable of that channel.
-The communication is unbounded.
-The only condition is that the information about $w$, referred as the \textit{oblivious variable}, should not be revealed in the communication including Bob.
+Instead, we impose secrecy of certain information in the communication.
+Let us first propose a general framework of one-way OC task (see Fig. \ref{fig7}).
+Here, Alice's input $x$ comes through a local channel described by the conditional probability $p(x|w)$ where $w \in [n_w]:= \{1,\dots,n_w\}$ is the input variable of that channel.
+The communication from Alice to Bob is unbounded.
+The only condition is that the information about the \textit{oblivious variable} $w$ should not be revealed in the communication including Bob.